History of Baker House

 Emily’s husband, Robert, was born and raised in Lake Geneva and graduated from Beloit College before moving to Racine where he became an early partner in the J. I. Case Company.
 As a well respected businessman and community leader he soon was elected Racine Mayor and two-term WI State Senator before his untimely death in 1882 at the early age of 43.
 Two years later his widowed wife, Emily, began building this summer home as a grand tribute to the man she so adored on the lake that he so loved.
 Upon completion of the home, Roberts initials (R. H. B.) were lovingly placed in the threshold of the entry by Emily so she would never have to pass through the door without him.
 Today guests are still greeted by Mr. Baker as they cross that very same threshold and the essence of Emily is never far behind… as it is highly rumored that the Baker House has “Spirits” other than those poured into a glass.

 Over the last 130 years the home has had many lives: a SUMMER HOME for Emily and her 5 children; a “fashionable” SANITARIUM for wealthy Chicagoans recovering from light nervous disorders and addiction; a clandestine Speakeasy during Prohibition and by the 1930’s it was the lakeside HOTEL and RESTAURANT, best known over the decades as the “St. Moritz”.
-In 2010 the “Redwood Cottage” once again became a PRIVATE residence for Bethany & Andrew and their three children, Kitty, Logan & Charlie.
+In 2010 the “Redwood Cottage” once again became a PRIVATE residence for Andrew Fritz and his two children, Kitty & Charlie.
 They have lovingly restored and decorated the home to share with friends and guests in its’ original style of a gilded age cottage.
 It has been renamed the BAKER HOUSE in tribute to Emily and Robert and the legacy they began.

 We invite you to join us in exploring this magnificent home, to rest on our pillows, dine in our parlors and celebrate sunsets in our garden.
 You will be amazed how something old… can be Oh So New!